-Some microphones are more portable than others, whereas some microphones offer more stability than others.
+Some microphones are more portable than others, whereas others microphones offer more stability.

-As far as the types of microphones, there are a couple of different routes you can go as well.
-USB microphones, for example, are great for computers because they’re so convenient, but they often lack in sound quality.
+As far as the types of microphones, there are a couple of different routes you can go.
+USB microphones, for example, are great for computers because they’re convenient, but they often lack in sound quality.

-When quality is the top factor, you can buy a more professional microphone and hook it up to your PC or laptop through other means.
+When quality is the top factor, you can buy a more professional microphone and hook it up to your PC or laptop through other means like an audio interface.

 The following explores some of the best types of microphones for recording vocals on a computer, as well as some of the best individual microphones within each category.

 So what are the best microphones for recording vocals on computer?
 The best microphones for recording vocals on computer are: